International Applicants from Canada and Mexico

 International student applicants must document their ability to meet all educational and living expenses for the entire period of intended study.
 We require an original certified bank statement in U.S. currency reflecting $43,000 ($54,000 for MBA) in a savings account.
 Neither scholarship funds nor financial aid are available for international students at Kettering University.

 Request all official transcripts (unopened, original transcripts from all undergraduate studies) be mailed directly from your previous college/university to Kettering University.
-The minimum Grade Point Average (GPA) for full admission is 3.0 on a 4.0 grading scale, or its International equivalent, and provisional admission can be considered for 2.5-2.99 on a 4.0 grading scale.
+The minimum Grade Point Average (GPA) for full admission is 3.0 on a 4.0 grading scale, or its International equivalent, and provisional admission can be considered for GPA scores slightly below 3.0.

 Engineering applicants must possess a degree in an engineering discipline from an ABET-accredited program or an international equivalent.
 A credential evaluation is required for International transcripts.